Darkle/MarkSearch/README.md

 - Simple to install; just download the latest release for you operating system and run.

-##FAQ
+## FAQ
 - Why doesn't it have tags?
 ⋅⋅* Its focus is full text search and on integration with google and other search engine pages, so just like how you dont really use tags when you search google, the same applies for Marksearch.
-- I like the idea of full text search bookmarks but don't like MarkSearch, are there any alternatives?
+- I like the idea of full text search for bookmarks, but I don't like MarkSearch, are there any alternatives?
 ⋅⋅* http://fetching.io
 ⋅⋅* http://cottontracks.com/
 ⋅⋅* http://region.io/